ovidiuch/chrome-imdb-ratings/README.md

 Features:

-* Displays rating for each movie in a filmography section of a person (actor/director/etc.)*
+* Displays rating for each movie in a filmography section of a person (actor/director/etc.)
-* Grays out _inferior_ content from listing, based on rating and relevance**
+* Grays out _inferior_ content from listing, based on rating and relevance*
-* Generates a person rating based on its titles*
+* Generates a person rating based on its titles**

-\* Only the first filmography section (IMDB sets most relevant as first) is used for pulling and displaying ratings, for both fewer requests and a more relevant average person score
+\* TV items need a higher rating to not be grayed out (since they usually have higher ratings than regular movies to begin with), and stuff like video games are dismissed from the start

-\** TV items need a higher rating to not be grayed out (since they usually have higher ratings than regular movies to begin with), and stuff like video games are dismissed from the start
+\** Only the first filmography section (IMDB sets most relevant as first) is used for calculating the person score

 Uses [The OMDB API](http://www.omdbapi.com) for fetching the ratings data.